A voxel-level approach to brain age prediction: A method to assess regional brain aging: Discussion

-For the analysis of diseased subjects, subjects with age $\leq$ 70 are filtered for the test set.
+For the regional analysis, subjects with age $\leq$ 70 are filtered for the test set.
 There are two reasons for doing so: (i) The proposed model is trained on subjects up to 88 years of age and to maintain the reliability of predictions, a deliberate choice was made to refrain from evaluating the model on subjects exceeding 88 years of age.
-The predictions in the peripheral regions of the data (ages 70 and above as shown in Figure \ref{scatter_plot}) are often observed to exhibit a bias, leading to under-prediction or younger-looking brains for older age ranges.
+The predictions in the peripheral regions of the \nw{in-domain Cam-CAN test set} (ages 70 and above as shown in Figure \ref{scatter_plot}) are often observed to exhibit a bias, leading to under-prediction or younger-looking brains for older age ranges.
 While the bias is addressed through a dedicated correction process as explained in Section \ref{subsec:biascorrection}, it is important to note that the methodology used for this bias correction is built upon data from healthy subjects.
 It is tailored to the patterns observed in the evaluation of healthy subjects.
 It would be unfair to assume that, for diseased subjects, the same bias correction methodology would suffice to mitigate the bias observed. (ii) Based on the bias-correction methodology, a different correcting factor is used for different age ranges and theoretically, if diseased subjects are expected to have an increased brain age relative to the corresponding chronological age, it would be unfair to use the correcting factor based on the chronological age as the bias observed would be relative to an older age (compared to the chronological age).
 Hence, to ensure that bias correction does not fail significantly, and helps with mitigating the bias to a reasonable extent, this precautionary filtering is performed to remove subjects with age $\geq$ 71 years.
-Nonetheless, since most neurological disorders are observed in an older population, bias correction becomes imperative for the AD and dementia test sets for the regional analysis to help account for the bias, even though it might not mitigate the bias entirely.
+Nonetheless, since most neurological disorders are observed in an older population, bias correction becomes imperative for the AD and dementia test sets for the regional analysis to help account for the bias, even though it might not mitigate the bias entirely. \nw{For consistency of results, precautionary filtering and bias-correction were also performed for the healthy test set for regional analysis.}